 Hence external recruiters need to understand these common recruitment challenges and act to negate them appropriately.

-With this in mind, below you’re presented with 4 best practices for recruiting in tech.
+With this in mind, below you’re presented with 4 best practices for recruiting tech talent.

 Recruiting best practices – #1: Generate more leads